 Written by Becky Monroe

-Thorp was 4 1/2 when I rescued him from an Amish puppy mill auction.
+Thorp was 4 1/2 when I rescued him from a puppy mill auction.
 He had spent nearly his whole life in a puppy mill.
 He was actually born into a good breeder’s home, but somehow found his way to the mill as a mass breeding dog.

 In 2008, I was at an auction doing a story on the protest.
 The protestors told me to go in the barn and see why they were protesting.
 I did and 3 plus hours later, came out with the oldest dog there.
 We changed each other’s lives forever.